pangilinan-patrick/MyDBuddy-Channel-Web/README.md

 # 🤖 Botpress Channel-Web Examples Folder for MyDCampus
 This is the repository for the MyDCampus Botpress Chatbot Channel-Web Examples folder.

+The Channel-web module in Botpress enables the integration of the chat bot into the website or web application, allowing users to interact with the bot through a chat widget.

+The Channel-web module also includes features such as message history, user authentication, and custom styling options (which is extensively used in this project) for the chat widget.

+# 🪛 Installation and usage

 You can directly clone this repo into the examples folder in the channel-web folder which can be located at `../botpress/data/assets/modules/channel-web/examples/` (the folder  needs to be empty first).
 After that, the files should be inside the examples folder.

 ```bash